 Getting unemployment benefits makes the Coronavirus apocalypse a lot easier to deal with

 I’m thankful to receive the money.
-I’m also kind of annoyed by the whole process I had to go through to get the money.
+I’m also annoyed by the whole process I had to go through to get the money.
 I thought it was confusing and overly difficult.
 Making the entire process worse was the fact there’s a Republican governor in charge who doesn’t believe in the concept of unemployment benefits.
 Maryland Governor Larry Hogan has cut funding to the unemployment system every year since taking office.
 Hogan’s former chief of staff runs the Maryland Department of Labor.
-I think it’s safe to say she shares Hogan’s thoughts in unemployment benefits.
-Every time I faced a new delay or technical problem with the Maryland unemployment benefits website, I felt it was designed that way.
+I think it’s safe to say she shares Hogan’s thoughts on unemployment benefits.
+Whenever I faced a new delay or technical problem with the Maryland unemployment benefits website, I felt it was designed that way.

 I’d feel the same way if I faced unnecessary delays and difficulties acquiring a gun permit in a state with a liberal Democrat as governor.